DhruvJ22/DhruvJ22.github.io/_pages/projects.md

 <hr style="border:2px solid grey">
 _2021, 2022_

-**Description**: The evolution of the attitude of a satellite can be understood by making multiple simplifying assumptions but those assumptions are not valid for a CubeSat.
+**Description**: The evolution of the attitude of a satellite can be realized by making multiple simplifying assumptions but those assumptions are not valid for a CubeSat.
 This study analyzes the attitude of a Spinning-Thrusting CubeSat with realistic challenges, such as mass variation and motor misalignment.
 The attitude is simulated using numerical integration of Euler’s equations of motion and an analytical solution.

 **Learnings**: I gained experience with modeling and simulating the attitude of a CubeSat for a more realistic scenario than usually considered in a graduate-level course.
 In addition, I realized the importance of identifying an analytical solution.
 Furthermore, I improved my understanding of numerical simulation results and how to compare numerical simulation results and analytical solutions.